SFDO-Tooling/CumulusCI/docs/get-started.md

 #### Limitations of _GitHub Enterprise Server Support_

-The GitHub Enterprise Server Support feature only allows one `github_enterprise` service to be configured per repository domain.
+The GitHub Enterprise Server service only allows one `github_enterprise` service to be configured per server domain.
 This means the access token you are using must have permission to access all required resources at a given repository location.

 (work-on-an-existing-cumulusci-project)=